VipinMamidi/TheStyleStudio/README.md

 ## Demo

-The app has been hosted on heroku [here](https://kosells.herokuapp.com/).
-(You might have to wait for a few seconds for the heroku site to respond)
+The app has been hosted on heroku [here](https://thestylestudio.herokuapp.com/)

 ## Info